 Students must specify a track at the time of application.
 Depending on faculty interest and the number of applications received, applicants may be offered admission into a different track than the one which they had indicated.
 Only with approval of advisors and the program director may students change tracks once they have begun the program.
 Additional information as to the specific curricular requirements can be found in the graduation checklists below.

-Graduation Checklist for Incoming Students (starting in Fall 2018)
+Graduation Checklist for Incoming Students (starting in Fall 2018 or later)

 Graduation Checklist for Current Students (who began in Fall 2016)